Developing catchment-scale expertise

 Blue Economy Cooperative Research Centre

-Using a social marketing approach, which refers to the use of marketing principles and techniques to influence behaviours that benefit individuals and society, the ‘Switch Your Fish’ project addressed the decline of Snapper and Pearl Perch stocks off Queensland’s Sunshine Coast due to overfishing.
+Providing a foundation for the Fishing 2.0 project, the ‘Switch Your Fish’ project used a social marketing approach to address the decline of Snapper and Pearl Perch stocks off Queensland’s Sunshine Coast due to overfishing.
 Delivered in partnership using an outreach approach, this project aimed to voluntarily change fishers’ behaviour and alleviate fishing pressure on these species, promoting sustainable oceans and fisheries, while reducing destructive fishing practices.

-A scientific paper was published in 2023, detailing the 900+ priorities to rebuild fishing stocks.
+The project detailed described 900+ priorities to rebuild fishing stocks in a scientific paper.
 Over 200 stakeholders contributed and a consensus approach was used to identify the top 25 priorities for change.

 Nutrient Release from Aquaculture Activities

 The 2 main species farmed in Queensland pond aquaculture are black tiger prawns (Penaeus monodon) and barramundi (Lates calcarifer).
 The aquaculture industry has potential to expand as wild-caught fish become increasingly less available and as demand for seafood continues to grow.
 Managing waste nutrients from intensive freshwater and marine pond aquaculture is a global challenge.
-In 2023, Professor Burford communicated her research results, industry practices, and regulatory policies to a broad range of stakeholders.
+In 2023, Professor Burford and Mr Simon Trabrett communicated their research results, industry practices, and regulatory policies to a broad range of stakeholders.
 She identified gaps in knowledge, ongoing community concerns, and potential avenues for further improvements in the environmental management of shrimp farms in Australia.
 This was based on her 2021-2022 project, which sought to develop a better understanding of current nutrient management practices used by the prawn and barramundi sectors of the pond aquaculture industry in Queensland.
-A further aim was to identify opportunities for improved nutrient management, environmental assessment and regulation for aquaculture activities within the Reef catchment, and more broadly across Queensland, to ensure sustainable fisheries.
+A further aim was to identify opportunities for improved nutrient management, environmental assessment and regulation for aquaculture activities within the Reef catchment, and more broadly across Queensland.

 Australian Rivers Institute: Sustainable fisheries and coastal ecosystems